janecekm/COSC4P02Project2022/chatbot/src/README.md

 This script identifies which url we are in, and go grabs the appropriate key from the file that is requested.

 ## Navbar
-This directory contains all the components for the Navigation bar for the software.<br>
+This directory contains all the components for the Navigation bar.<br>
-The only two components for the navbar is the backarrow, which is used to go back to the splash page, and the burgeritems, which is for the burger menu on the navbar.<br>
+The only two components for the navbar are the backarrow, which is used to go back to the splash page, and the burgeritems, which is for the burger menu on the navbar.<br>

-In addition to that, all the necessary functions to be run for the appropriate buttons should also exist within the burger.js.
+In addition to this, all the necessary functions to be run for the appropriate buttons should also exist within the burger.js.
 ```javascript
 <div className= "dropdown">
             <DropdownItem act = {()=>HelpButton(props.state, props.func , props.setmessage)}>